-Concerns for Stephen Singh-Heatley, 17, missing in Otahuhu while walking his dog at 1am
+Concerns for Stephen Singh-Heatley, 17, missing in Ōtāhuhu while walking his dog at 1am

 • Covid 19 coronavirus: Three police officers in self-isolation after being spat on

+Seaside Park in Ōtāhuhu, an area he liked to visit, has been checked with a wide-ranging search effort also including the suburbs of Mt Richmond and Mt Wellington.

+"Sometimes he goes for very, very long walks.
+He has been known to have even walked from here to St Heliers."

-His whereabouts since that time remain unknown and area inquiries by police yesterday involving search and rescue staff have failed to locate him.
+However, his whereabouts since that early hour of April 20 remain unknown and area inquiries by police yesterday involving search and rescue staff have failed to find him.

-Stephen is of Indian ethnicity and slim-build.
+Stephen is of Indian ethnicity and of slim-build.

 His dog Ziggy is a tan-coloured Staffordshire-cross breed, with a white chest and paws.